 Which ChatGPT alternative should you actually use?

 If you care about privacy above all: Run a local model.
 PocketLLM on iPhone, or LM Studio / Ollama on desktop.
 This is the only answer where privacy is structural rather than promised.
+For a deeper field guide to the most privacy-respecting tools, see our roundup of the most private AI chatbots in 2026.

 If you need a cloud alternative and don't want to give up an identity: DuckDuckGo AI Chat.
 The only free option that gives you real frontier models with no email.
+If skipping the sign-up is your priority, read our guide to private AI chat with no account.

 If you want Claude's quality and trust Anthropic's policies: Claude.ai Free.
 Genuinely strong privacy posture for a cloud product.